Geometry of curved Yang-Mills-Higgs gauge theories: Infinitesimal gauge transformations

 \begin{remark} \leavevmode The proof is essentially based on the first Bianchi identity of curvatures.
 Hence, taking any other $E$-connection $\nabla^\prime$ on $E$ one could define the bracket $\Delta$ by using the torsion of $\nabla^\prime$ instead of $\nabla^{\mathrm{bas}}$, and then also define the $\delta$ operator with respect to $\nabla^\prime$ on $E$-valued form.
-By Thm.~\ref{thm:AllgemEineGeileFormelFuerDieEichKruemmung} we could not expect $R_\delta=0$ in general, but $\Delta$ should be nevertheless a Lie bracket due to the fact that the first Bianchi identity always holds and that Thm.~\ref{thm:AllgemEineGeileFormelFuerDieEichKruemmung} provides the needed curvature terms for the Bianchi identity. \end{remark}
+By Thm.~\ref{thm:AllgemEineGeileFormelFuerDieEichKruemmung} we could not expect $R_\delta=0$ in general, but $\Delta$ should be nevertheless a Lie bracket due to the fact that the first Bianchi identity always holds and that Thm.~\ref{thm:AllgemEineGeileFormelFuerDieEichKruemmung} provides the needed curvature terms for the Bianchi identity.
+Furthermore, already Eq.~\eqref{EqDeltaInFrameKoord} points out that the definition of $\Delta$ is independent of the choice of $\nabla^\prime$ because $\delta_\varepsilon$ is just a Lie derivative on scalar-valued functionals, so that it is clear that it is always the same Lie bracket.
+By the very last statement of Prop.~\ref{prop:PropertiesOfThePreBracket}, we achieve a Lie bracket completely independent of connections, if the parameters are just functionals depending on the Higgs field $\Phi$.
+Recall Remark \ref{ClassicalCommutatorRemark} (the part about the bookkeeping trick of the parameters) and the first bullet point of Remark \ref{RemarkUeberNablaRhoCurvatureForGauegTrafo} about that it is in general unavoidable to assume that the parameters depend on $\Phi$. \end{remark}